| Micro CHP units are unable to provide

 systems including solar thermal, heat pumps, biomass boilers and so on,

 all require some degree of thermal storage to operate effectively.
+However, further enhancements in performance can be

 achieved in conjunction with underfloor heating,